 Credit (WAM 65) plus average in a 3 year full-time bachelor degree specialising in Aviation.
 This typically includes the UNSW 3980 Aviation (Flying) and 3981 Aviation (Management) programs but may include other Bachelor of Science or Bachelor of Engineering programs where students have majored in Aviation or Aerospace Engineering.

 - Think about an area you might be interested in researching by reading the information below.

-- Contact the Honours Coordinator, David Tan, who can facilitate discussions with a potential Supervisor.
+- Contact the Honours Coordinator, Dr Julie Hatfield, who can facilitate discussions with a potential Supervisor.

 - Meet with the potential Supervisors and once a Supervisor agrees to work with you, complete the Honours Application Form.

 Components (assessable items) of the Honours Program

 - Tutorial classes (ongoing)

 - Preliminary introduction and literature review (approximately mid year - 20%)